MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 ### Location-Based Routing for conferencing

-A Location-Based Routing enabled user on a PSTN call isn't allowed to start a conference with another user or PSTN number.
+A Location-Based Routing enabled user without an audio conferencing license on a PSTN call isn't allowed to start a conference with another user or PSTN number.
 Connecting to auto attendants or call queues is allowed.

 If the user has an audio conferencing license, the user must start a conference with the relevant users and call the PSTN through the conference bridge to start a conference call.
+If the user is already on a PSTN call, it is allowed to add another user or PSTN number to the call via escalating the call to the conferencing bridge.

 In a conference call started by a user without an audio conferencing license, adding PSTN participants is not allowed if there is or has been at least one Location-Based Routing enabled user in the conference call.
 If at least one PSTN participant is or was part of such a conference call before any Location-Based Routing enabled participants was invited to join the call, such Location-Based Routing enabled participants can't be added to the call.